san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/manage_passkeys_and_credentials/entra_id_provisioning_tool.md

 menu:
   docs:
     parent: "manage_passkeys_and_credentials"
-weight: 34400
+weight: 34300
 toc: true
 ---

 ## Introduction

-This guide shows how to use the **IDmelon Entra ID Provisioning Tool**, which is designed to simplify the creation of security keys for users on the Microsoft Entra ID sign-in portal.
+This guide shows how to use the **IDmelon Entra ID Provisioning Tool**, designed to simplify the creation of security keys for users on the Microsoft Entra ID sign-in portal.

-## Requirements
+## Prerequisites

-The tool can be used to provision either a single user or multiple users.
-Here is how to use it to provision a single user:
+Before you start the passkey provisioning process, ensure the following requirements in `Azure Portal -> Entra ID Authentication Methods` are met:

+- **Mandatory**: The `FIDO2 Security Key` must be available in the authentication methods for the targeted users.
+- **Optional**: If using automatic provisioning or manual provisioning with TAP, ensure that `Temporary Access Pass` is enabled for the targeted users with the `one-time use` option set to `Yes`.

+To get started, ensure you:

-1. Ensure you have at least Chrome version `119.0.6045.200` installed.
+1. Have **Chrome version 119.0.6045.200** or later installed.
-2. Ensure you are using Windows 8 or higher.
+2. Are using **Windows 8** or a newer version.
 3. Download the **IDmelon Provisioning Tool** from the [Downloads](https://idmelon.com/docs/downloads) page and save it to a directory.

 ## Single Passkey Provisioning

-The tool can be used to either provision a single user or multiple users at once.
+You can use the tool to provision a single user or multiple users.
+Follow these steps to provision a single user:

 ### Getting Started

 To use the tool to register a Microsoft passkey for users to access their Microsoft accounts, follow these steps:

-1. Open `PowerShell` in that directory and enter the following command:
+1. Open `PowerShell` in the tool's directory and enter the following command:

    ```powershell
    .\provisioning.exe --register-deeplink